 NCERT Solutions for Class 10 Social Science Economics Chapter 3 Money and Credit Economy help students to score good marks in the exams.
-These NCERT Solutions are prepared by expert teachers and available with free PDF download option.
+These NCERT Solutions are prepared by expert teachers and based on the latest pattern and latest edition NCERT book.
 Here we have provided answers to all the questions in a very easy language.

-Class 10 Economics Chapter 3 Money and Credit free PDF
+Class 10 Economics Chapter 3 Money and Credit Questions and Answers

 Question 1: In situations with high risks, credit might create further problems for the borrower.
 Explain.